 Do you need to clean it?

-After four years, my travel steamer has some white residue inside.
+After six years, my travel steamer has some white residue inside.
 I bubbled through a mixture of 50/50 white vinegar and water a few times which helped but I’m not too bothered as it works perfectly.
 I prefer a take/take relationship rather than give/take but you might have to be more generous if your water tends to leave deposits.

 Love letter: complete

 Hopefully, that’s a helpful guide for anyone who loves linen and hates to be crumpled (or is, like me, a Christmas dinner to microscopic mites).
-If you need more help with your packing for Thailand, see a few suggestions below.
+If you need more help with your preparation for Thailand, see a few suggestions below.
 Enjoy!

 Sources: Plug details